John Truss: Career

 Truss's first academic position was as a junior research fellow at the Mathematical Institute of the University of Oxford.
 He then taught at a school in Kidderminster, Worcestershire, before lecturing at Paisley College of Technology from 1979 to 1985.
 In 1987, he worked at Simon Fraser University in British Columbia, Canada, and later at the University of Leeds where in 1988 with Frank Drake he edited the collected papers of Logic Colloquium '86, held at the University of Hull in 1986.

 In 1990, Peter Cameron paid tribute to Truss in his notes on Oligomorphic Permutation Groups in the London Mathematical Society Lecture Notes Series No. 152, for saving him from "making some rash conjectures (by disproving them)", and "notably" for his contribution to the question of what are the possible cycle structures of automorphisms of M?
 In 1991, Truss published Discrete Mathematics for Computer Scientists which John Bayliss described in The Mathematical Gazette as "masterful and thorough" and getting "rapidly to the heart of some very exciting topics" but felt that it was more of a mathematician's book than a book for computer scientists as claimed by the author.
 Nonethless, Bayliss felt that the approach taken by Truss in organising and presenting his material was highly successful in condensing different strands of mathematics so that the author had shown that "discrete mathematics has come of age and is no longer a collection of disparate topics."

 In 1999, Truss and S. Barry Cooper, also of the University of Leeds, jointly edited two volumes of papers in the London Mathematical Society Lecture Notes Series arising from the European meeting of the Association for Symbolic Logic in Leeds in July 1997 on sets and proofs and models and computability.
 The volumes were welcomed by philosopher Graham Priest of the University of Queensland who noted that they concentrated on logic as practiced in mathematics departments with little content of a philosophical or computer science nature, but, possibly as a result, were more coherent than usual for collections of conference papers.
 By then, Truss and Jonathan Partington were co-editors of the Journal of the London Mathematical Society.
 They were succeeded on 6 June 2003 by Francis Burstall and John Toland.

-In 2014, Sam Tarzi's Multicoloured Random Graphs: Constructions and Symmetry, prepared with Peter Cameron, made extensive use of Truss's research, noting that Truss had proved that countable universal edge-coloured graphs have simple automorphism groups.
-A summary of Truss's work in this area was included as appendix A(8) of Tarzi's work.